Requirements of the College Honors Program

-C. Each junior must complete a thesis prospectus that is approved by her or his faculty advisor and the Honors Advisory Board.
+C. Each junior must complete a thesis prospectus that is approved by their faculty advisor.

 D. Each student must complete a yearlong senior thesis project under the supervision of an advisor or advisors.
 Each semester of the thesis counts as an individual course for a total of two credits.
-Biology students also receive partial lab credit.
 Each student also makes an oral presentation on her or his thesis work at the annual Academic Conference, but the oral presentation is not a substitute for the written work.
+The thesis project must receive a grade of B or higher for the student to graduate with College Honors.

 E. Honors students must continue to maintain a high level of academic achievement.